What Is the 408 Rule in Florida?

 Together, these rules create fairness.
 Clients stay in control of their case, and negotiations stay protected, giving everyone the best chance at a just result.

-If you still have questions about “what is the 408 rule in Florida?” or “what is the rule 1.4 1 communication of settlement offers?”, Hollander Law Firm Accident Injury Lawyers is here to help.
+If you still have questions about “what is the 408 rule in Florida?” or “what is the rule 1.4 1 communication of settlement offers?”, Hollander Law Firm is here to help.
 We will explain how these rules apply to your situation, protect your rights during settlement talks, and make sure you stay fully informed about every offer.
 Contact us today to schedule a free consultation.